Why Teaching English Abroad is a Recession-Proof Job

 Some foreign schools accept applications for English teachers even from new graduates or those who have bachelor’s degrees but lack special skills and/or teaching certificates.
 However, highly qualified applicants, such as those with a Master’s Degree in TEFL, usually are offered better-paying positions.
 Teaching K-12 requires that an applicant have the corresponding teacher’s certificate, while a Ph.D. or an advanced professional degree is needed when planning to teach at the university level.

-There are several teacher-training courses currently available for those who want to obtain teaching certificates prior to applying abroad.
+There are many teacher-training courses currently available for those who want to obtain teaching certificates prior to applying abroad, and many schools operate abroad and then provide assistance with job placement.
 The TESOL and the RSA/CELTA Certificates are two of the most widely recognized certifications.
 Some countries, including the U.S., have other certification requirements that vary per state or city aside from the TEFL, TESOL, and CELTA.
 One such certificate is the “Passport to Teaching” certificate program under the US government that is specifically designed for primary and high school teachers of science, English, math, and other general subjects.
 Certification courses are currently available from various training centers that only take one to two months to complete.
 These centers offer additional benefits and choices such as one-on-one lessons, group classes, formulation of personal teaching materials and exposure to young and adult learners.
 The applicant need only make sure that the training center is accredited or recognized internationally.

 Finding the right teaching position abroad depends upon the applicant’s objectives and personal requirements.
 Generally speaking, public schools offer lower salaries compared to other institutions, thus, the applicant who is not overly concerned with financial returns may find rewarding employment in these educational institutions.
 Personal limitations or preferences, like having the benefit of bringing the entire family to the country of assignment, should be considered in choosing a position.
 Moreover, requirements for teachers, working and living conditions vary from country to country.
 Given this information, it is imperative that the applicant choose where he or she wants to work and try to find as much information about teaching in these locations as possible.
 This task is made easier by searching through the Internet and accessing helpful sites such as the TotalESL.com and ESLjobfeed.com.
 In addition, there are very helpful “Teaching Abroad” articles referenced in the conclusion which are more specific to various regions around the world with regards to visa requirements and working/living conditions.